wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

 ##### 698 General penalty

-*   (1) Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable to a fine not exceeding $500 and, where the offence is a continuing one, to a further fine not exceeding $50 for every day on which the offence has continued.
+*   (1) Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable on conviction to a fine not exceeding $500 and, where the offence is a continuing one, to a further fine not exceeding $50 for every day on which the offence has continued.

     (2) Where any order is made under this Act by any court directing the execution of any work or the doing of any act (other than the payment of a sum of money under a conviction, whether as a fine or otherwise) and no punishment for disobedience to the order is otherwise provided by this Act, every person disobeying the order commits an offence against this Act.